VhaTer/ARM_CCMINER/README.md

 ## Quick Guide on Android Mining For VerusCoin Users

-Their are already two Miners applications out for I0S and Android that save you time and worth a try
+Their are already some community Miners applications out for I0S and Android that save you time and worth a try

 - Android :